 There are so many beautiful places to visit, from Cape Town and its many museums and art galleries to the small towns along the Whale Coast.

-You can go on a Big 5 safari just a few hours from Cape Town, such as Aquila, Gondwana and Sanbona Private Game Reserves.
+You can go on the ultimate Western Cape bush break and Big 5 safari just a few hours from Cape Town, such as Aquila, Gondwana and Sanbona Private Game Reserves.

 There are incredible adrenaline-pumping adventures to enjoy, including paragliding, deep-sea fishing, snorkelling and many more.